jdart/Spex/README.md

 ### addStyle

-Spex can handle .less or .css files, to add one stylesheet to the page at a time use the below:
+Spex can handle .less or .css files.
+To add one stylesheet to the page at a time, use the below:

 `$spex->addStyle('styles/main.less');`